-For example, it is not possible to have a car without insurance and typically all home mortgages require your home to be insured.
-Also, given the uncertainties of life, more and more people are purchasing life and health insurance.
+For example, having a car without insurance is impossible; typically, all home mortgages require your home to be insured.
+Also, given the uncertainties of life, more and more people are purchasing life insurance and health insurance.

 Do You Have It in You?

 The insurance sector has requirements, so you need to assess your personality to see if there is a proper fit.

 Apart from salesmanship of a very high degree, perseverance, a genuine understanding of insurance products and how they can address the customer’s concerns are essential to a successful venture.

 Undoubtedly it would be best if you were a good business manager, but you need to be an excellent salesman to make this business work.

 Not only do you need to convince strangers that they are better off trusting you and your advice, but you also recover fast from rejections and plug away day after day, knowing that you are in a commission-based business where you don’t eat if you don’t sell.

 While there are no educational bars on your doing business out of selling insurance, you do need to have a license issued by the state that allows you to sell insurance in that state.

 For this, you must attend 20-40 hours of instruction on insurance matters and 12 hours on ethics and pass an examination.